noeddi2be/x-gains/README.md

 Mundane tasks like working with variables or updating table data is complicated and not very intuitive.
 There is no obvious possibility to check what is stored in a variable without developer tools in the browser.
 Debugging is difficult and lacks transparency to a big degree.
-More than once we were confronted with random bugs where dynamic variables don't appear and therefore cannot be used .
+More than once we were confronted with random bugs where dynamic variables don't appear and therefore cannot be used.
 The overall functionality seemed buggy and the workflow logic was not clear and intuitive.
-Furthermore, we struggled to find online resources to guide us through our problems in an effectice and efficient manner.
+Furthermore, we struggled to find online resources to guide us through our problems in an effective and efficient manner.

-It would have been better to implement the frontent ourselves with JS, HTML and CSS, but this has not been possible due to time constraints after investing a lot of time in our Budibase project.
+It would have been better to implement the frontend ourselves with JS, HTML and CSS, but this has not been possible due to time constraints after investing a lot of time in our Budibase project.
 We are therefore just providing a basic functionality of the frontend, not using the whole capability of the backend.
 We would not use Budibase in such a project again and the experience was not very pleasant.